project-error/projecterror.dev/docs/npwd/faq.md

 ### How do I set the default language?

 As of v1.0.4, the only way to set the default language is by setting it [here](https://github.com/project-error/npwd/blob/20b7ca34416a8a428b0c4e39c1da80c8e96f5b0f/phone/src/config/default.json#L3) and rebuilding the phone.
 We are working on abstracting this to a config so this isn't required.

+### How do I add custom apps ?

+First you'll find apps made by our community [here](https://github.com/npwd-community).
+Make sure to download **release** and not **source** if you don't plan to edit our apps.

+Then head out to your NPWD Phone folder, open **config.json** and find the line which contains :

+> "apps" : [],

+Once you find it, add as many apps you want to use like this :

+> "apps" : ["pefcl", "npwd_crypto", "npwd_qb_garage", ...]

+And you're free to go, enjoy your fresh new apps !